 Learning much from numerous professionals in the industry about periphyton and the relationship of the surface area and the benefits to the fish, we began to write about it.
 Long before others understood it's importance, Fishiding had understood the need to maximize the amount of surface area presented in each of their models from the start.
-Attractor companies apparently never thought of protecting the fish as opposed to catching them.
+Existing attractor companies apparently never thought of protecting the fish as opposed to catching them.
 Over five years went by before other companies began to use "habitat" in their names and product descriptions instead of attractors.
-No shrubs, logs, cages or havens back then, simply "secret fishing spots", beginning then to look at shallow products and talking about fry protection, yet lacking a truly dense design.
+No shrubs, logs, cages or havens back then, simply "secret fishing spots".

 "Protection for the little guys" was coined by fishiding back in 2007 with the first website and original Cradle shallow models.
 The fish needed cover to escape predators from the air and land, as well in the water.
 Hiding spaces for the fish to grow up is the key in any body of water.
 It all starts shallow with babies and food, protection and safety.

-The term "Fish Attractor" has been well known with the intended use being solely to congregate fish to aid fisherman to catch."Attract them and stack them", "create your secret spot" ,"a honeyhole".
+The term "Fish attractor" has been well known with the intended use being solely to congregate fish to aid fisherman to catch.
+"Attract them and stack them", "create your secret honeyhole".

 Fishiding started out with three original models that still lead in company sales today.
-The Cradle , The Safehouse and The Keeper cover water depths from 24" deep upto about 10 feet.
-Originally not perceived as very "pretty to the eye", they utilize an abundance of discarded pre and post consumer rigid PVC, in which the designs, textures, flexibilty and buoyancy of numerous types of pvc material combine, creating true artificial fish habitat.
+The Cradle , The Safehouse and The Keeper cover water depths from 24" deep up to about 10 feet.
+Originally not perceived by pond managers as very "pretty to the eye", they utilize an abundance of discarded pre and post consumer PVC, in which the designs, textures, flexibility and buoyancy of numerous types of PVC material combine, creating true artificial fish habitat.
 No two units of any model are exactly the same, with continuous variation in materials and thickness/rigidity.
+Handmade.

 This is the only way to actually know what fish prefer, try it yourself and see.